Laoujin/bliki/_bliki/dotnet/vbnet-vs-csharp.md

 ' C#: Use Regex

 ' VB.NET switch is more feature rich
+' There is no break; and no fallback
 Select Case x
 	Case 1, 2, 5 To 10
 	Case Is = y ' Is is optional
 	Case Is > 10
 	Case Else
+		' Exit Select is implied
 End Select

 Select Case x.GetType